NightRare/magica/README.md

 ## Declaration of the use of resources

-The sound files used in this project are converted from the following resources and are only used for this **non-commercial** project on **educational** purpose, which is a component of the assessments of our Software Engineering paper and will **not** be published for any commercial use.
+The sound files (except for the background music) used in this project are converted from the following resources and are only used for this **non-commercial** project on **educational** purpose, which is a component of the assessments of our Software Engineering paper and will **not** be published for any commercial use.

 Cat.ogg
 https://www.youtube.com/watch?v=GaxJ2kyQy8A